bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 1. Start with a point :math:`P` on the hyperboloid we wish to map.
 2. Extend :math:`P` out to a focal point :math:`N=(0, 0, -1)` to form a line.
-3. Project that line onto the :math:`z=0 plane` to find our point :math:`Q` in the Poincaré model.
+3. Project that line onto the :math:`z=0` plane to find our point :math:`Q` in the Poincaré model.

-If you do the `algebra <https://math.stackexchange.com/questions/35857/two-point-line-form-in-3d>`__, you'll find the following `equations <https://en.wikipedia.org/wiki/Poincar%C3%A9_disk_model>`__ for point :math:`P=(x_1, \ldots, x_n, z)` on the hyperboloid and :math:`Q=(y_1, \ldots, y_n)` in the unit circle:
+If you do the `algebra <https://math.stackexchange.com/questions/35857/two-point-line-form-in-3d>`__, you'll find the following `equations <https://en.wikipedia.org/wiki/Poincar%C3%A9_disk_model>`__ for point :math:`P=(x_1, \ldots, x_n, z)` on the hyperboloid and :math:`Q=(y_1, \ldots, y_n)` in the unit circle of the :math:`z=0` plane:

 .. math::